microsoft/ML-For-Beginners/9-Real-World/1-Applications/README.md

 ## 👜 Retail

-The retail sector can definitely benefit from the use of ML, with everything from creating a better customer journey to stock your inventory in an optimal way.
+The retail sector can definitely benefit from the use of ML, with everything from creating a better customer journey to stocking inventory in an optimal way.

 ### Personalizing the customer journey